0x-song/solidity-app/README.md

     ///  checks if `_to` is a smart contract (code size > 0).
 If so, it calls
     ///  `onERC721Received` on `_to` and throws if the return value is not
     ///  `bytes4(keccak256("onERC721Received(address,address,uint256,bytes)"))`.
-    /// @param _from The current owner of the NFT
+    /// @param from The current owner of the NFT
-    /// @param _to The new owner
+    /// @param to The new owner
-    /// @param _tokenId The NFT to transfer
+    /// @param tokenId The NFT to transfer
     /// @param data Additional data with no specified format, sent in call to `_to`
     /// 安全转账（如果接收方是合约地址，会要求实现ERC721Receiver接口）。参数为转出地址from，接收地址to和tokenId
     function safeTransferFrom(
         address from,
         address to,
         uint256 tokenId,
-        bytes calldata data
+        bytes memory data
     ) external;

     /// @notice Transfers the ownership of an NFT from one address to another address
     /// @dev This works identically to the other function with an extra data parameter,
     ///  except this function just sets data to "".
-    /// @param _from The current owner of the NFT
+    /// @param from The current owner of the NFT
-    /// @param _to The new owner
+    /// @param to The new owner
-    /// @param _tokenId The NFT to transfer function safeTransferFrom(
+    /// @param tokenId The NFT to transfer function safeTransferFrom(
         address from,
         address to,